Mere nit-picking, it gets Calvin no end upset! (5)

 'no end' means to remove the last letter.

-'calvin' with its last letter taken off is 'calvi'.
+'calvin' with its final letter removed is 'calvi'.

 'calvi' anagrammed gives 'CAVIL'.